 Upon completion of this course, the student should be able to:

-- 1. demonstrate that economics is a social science which focuses on the study of scare resources; - 2. distinguish between macroeconomics and microeconomics and positive and normative economics analysis; - 3. use graphical analysis to explain economic theories and phenomena;
+- 1. Demonstrate that economics is a social science, which focuses on the study of scarce resources. - 2.
+Distinguish between macroeconomics and microeconomics and positive and normative economic analysis. - 3.
+Use graphical analysis to explain economic theories and phenomena.